For world, Trump-Kim summit raises cautious hope for peace | New Country 923

 At a train station in Seoul, the South Korean capital, people cheered and applauded as televisions screens broadcast the Trump-Kim handshake live.

-“I really, really hope for a good outcome,” said Yoon Ji, a professor at Seoul’s Sungshin University.
-“I am hoping for denuclearization and a peace agreement, and also for North Korea’s economy to open up.”
+“I really, really hope for a good outcome,” said Yoon Ji, a professor at Sungshin University in Seoul.
+“I am hoping for denuclearization and a peace agreement and also for North Korea’s economy to open up.”

-Some question whether Kim would fully relinquish the nuclear weapons he may see as his only guarantee of survival.
+Some questioned whether Kim would fully relinquish the weapons he may see as his only guarantee of survival.

 “I am still not sure whether the North is willing to denuclearize or not,” said Jo Han-won.
 “We never knew much about the North Korean regime and it’s hard to distinguish what’s true and what’s false.”

-Japan’s largest newspaper, the Yomiuri, printed a special edition in both Japanese and English that was distributed for free in Tokyo one hour after the meeting began.
+Japan’s largest newspaper, the Yomiuri, printed a special edition in both Japanese and English that was distributed for free in major cities 90 minutes after the meeting began.

+Passers-by outside a Tokyo train station snapped up 500 copies in a flash, excited to have a souvenir of the historic event.
+They generally welcomed the meeting as a good first step but wondered if any progress would be made on the fate of Japanese abducted by North Korea in the 1970s and 1980s.

+“My biggest concern is the abduction issue, then the nuclear and missile,” said 70-year-old retiree Tomoaki Kenmotsu.
+“I have no idea how much the abduction issue is being taken up at the summit, but I hope it will be a good start for that issue too.”